akoprow/opa-devcamp-facebook/01-battle-plan.md

 Again you will need to do a bit of JSON magickery to get the data you need, but this time working with [lists](http://doc.opalang.org/#!/refcard/Standard-library/Containers/list).

 You can present the thumbnails for instance using [Bootstrap's Thumbnails](http://twitter.github.com/bootstrap/components.html#thumbnails) markup, put within an [Bootstrap Alert](http://twitter.github.com/bootstrap/components.html#alerts) window.

+### Storing configuration externally

+So far we were storing Facebook configuration (App ID and key) in the source code of the application.
+You may have realized that this is not ideal, as we may want to distribute the sources of our app, but **one should never disclose the secret key**.

+One solution is to store the configuration in application's database and initialize it via command line arguments.

+If you've gotten that far you should congratulate yourself, as I don't think it's realistic to do all of the above in under 1h in a programming language one does not know (yet).

+That also means that you probably need a challenge!
+So for this task I'm not going to provide much detail I'll just point you to the [Database chapter in the manual](http://doc.opalang.org/#!/manual/Hello--database) and mention that you should be using the [CommandLine module](http://doc.opalang.org/#!/module/stdlib.core.args/CommandLine) for processing command line arguments.